osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 Bob set his limit order at tick 36650010

-## Chosing an Exponent At Price One Value
+## Choosing an Exponent At Price One Value

 The creator of a pool cannot choose an exponenetAtPriceOne as one of the input parameters since it is hard coded to -6.
 The number can be psedo-controlled by